traksag/blaze/README.md

 # Blaze

-Handmade game server for Minecraft Java Edition 1.19.4.
+Handmade game server for Minecraft Java Edition 1.21.1.

-Currently a principal goal of this project is to make it easy to update it to newer versions of the game.
-Other goals are speed and stability: the server shouldn't have CPU spikes, memory spikes, a very slow and expensive start up, and should contain as little failure cases as possible (i.e. stuff Java can't).
-Users should be able to determine and control the maximum memory usage easily in advance.
+Currently the principal goal of this project is to make an efficient server for the latest version of Minecraft.
+I've considered using Java for this, but I feel C is a lot more interesting in terms of optimisation potential.
+Many vanilla game mechanics will be implemented, though the goal is not to recreate the full vanilla experience.

-Some side effects of these goals are the following: we don't implement world generation, we don't support world upgrading, and we don't implement entity AI.
-Maybe it will be possible to write plugins for these kinds of things, if this project ever gets that far.
+Some things are not planned to be implemented: world generation, world upgrading and entity AI.
+Eventually it might be possible to write plugins for these kinds of things, if this project ever gets that far.

+Many thanks to the authors of [https://wiki.vg](https://wiki.vg) for their documentation of the Minecraft protocol!

 ## Licence